bijancn/CarND-Vehicle-Detection/writeup.md

 All other test images can be found in [output_images/test_images](output_images/test_images).
-To decide which of these to keep, we can add for each of these windows +1, see `add_heat`, to generate a heat map for the whole image.
+To decide which of the small red windows to keep, we can add for each pixel of these windows +1 to an empty image, see `add_heat`, to generate a heat map for the whole image.
 Hereby, we only keep the pixels that have at least three positive confirmations to reduce the number of false positives.
 Finally, we use `scipy.ndimage.measurements.label` to find labelled features in this heat map.
 I assume that each of the found blobs correspond to a vehicle.
 This constitutes the main logic of the pipeline to `find_boxes`.

 Here is an example of the heat map after thresholding for the same image shown above.
 All other heat maps for the test images can be found in